stavrostzagadouris/TerminalCodriver/README.md

 ⌨️ Pipe your command along with a '?' to ai to ask it about the output. eg. 'dir |? how many files are in here?'

-🗃️ Add file(s) to your conversation context with @, eg. '@mycode.ps1 @mynotes.txt'
+ 📗 Add file(s) to your conversation context with @, eg. '@mycode.ps1 @mynotes.txt'

  💾 Save the last AI response with save, eg. 'save mycode.py'

  🔁 gpt-4.1 or llm -- Model selection

  ⬅️ reset - Resets conversation history.

  👋 exit -- Quit

+  📝 Added new feature: Command execution now captures both stdout and stderr, ensuring errors are seen by the AI
 ## Installation

 To get started with TerminalCodriver, follow these steps: